artoria-dev/data-science-lol/README.md

 Now I end up with around 950 players (after removing duplicates) including challenger and grandmaster tier player.
 I will try to get their PUUIDs and hope that there aren't too many players with special characters in their names.

-Quick math intermission:
+*Quick math intermission:*
 950 player times 1.4 seconds delay = 1330 seconds or roughly 22 minutes.

-After I had the script running, I ended up on 882 UUIDS (after removing duplicates).
+After I had the script running, I ended up on 882 UUIDs (after removing duplicates).

 Next up is getting the match history data of these players.
 There will probably be a lot of duplicates as there aren't many players in higher tiers and they often share a game.